bytewvr/blog/_posts/2023-03-10-pyqtgraph-Fixed_levels_in_HistogramLUTItem.md

 win.addItem(self.histogram)
 ...
 ```
 Now, say your camera is pushing new images every 1s to  `ImageItem` and you want to keep the max,min levels fixed such that you can do alignment or alike.
-I initially thought I could prevent these updates in the parent `ViewBox` of the `ImageItem` with methods such as `disableAutoRange()` or inside of the histogram itself with `disableAutoHistogramRange()`.
+I initially thought I could prevent these updates in the parent `ViewBox` of the `ImageItem` with methods such as `disableAutoRange()` or inside of the histogram itself with `disableAutoHistogramRange()` - I was mistaken unfortunately.
 # Solution
 Whenever the histogram levels are updated there is a `sigLevelsChanged` signal emitted.
 This is the culprit for resetting our manually set levels.
 My solution allows the user to toggle between auto-update and allowing to adjust the histogram levels through the widget sliders.
 Let's check in which mode we are when setting the image data
 ```python